×

 20 Unfair Stereotypes Men Hate Hearing

-Let’s face it—men are held to some pretty insane standards.
+We often hear about all the injustices women continue to face.
+We won't lie, there are a ton: cat-calling, unfair pay, and the expectation of motherhood are just the tip of the iceberg.
+But let’s face it—men are held to some pretty insane standards, too.
 From constant stoicism to assuming none of them can cook, plenty of harmful stereotypes paint an unflattering image, and we’re here to end them once and for all.

 1. They’re Poor Fathers

 From sitcoms to made-for-TV movies, men are often portrayed as bumbling fools with no parenting skills.
+Worst still, they're sometimes questioned for taking care of their own children, drawing suspicious looks at playgrounds.
 It’s a pretty harmful stereotype when you think about it, especially because plenty of children are raised in loving homes.

 2. They Only Want One Thing